-Canada Lily is an erect native perennial lily growing a single green, usually smooth, stem from 1 to 4 feet high.
+Canada Lily is an erect native perennial lily with a single green, usually smooth, stem from 1 to 4 plus feet high.
 The stem is unbranched below the inflorescence.

 The inflorescence is a upright spike (a raceme) of 1 to 17 stalked flowers atop the main stem.

 The flowers are hanging downward (pendant), not fragrant, with the flower stalks longest at the base of the raceme creating a pyramid shape when there are many flowers.
 The perianth of the flower is a bell shape with 3 sepals and 3 petals that look the same (commonly called 'tepals') and as the flower opens the tips flare outward curving backward a little, but not fully recurved like the Turk's-cap lilies also found in the Garden.
 The outside color is a yellow and frequently they is a bit of reddish tint at the tips of the tepals.
 They may also have some maroon spotting.
 There are 6 stamens, slightly exserted beyond the tepals with dull magenta colored anthers up to 1/2 inch long.
 The filaments of the stamens are quite parallel to the single style and barely spreading at the anthers.
 Both style and stamen filaments are the same color as the tepals.

 Seed: Fertile flowers produce a 3-valved (chambered) seed capsule that is up to 2x as long as wide, which contains in each chamber, numerous small flattened seeds.
 These are wind dispersed when the capsule opens.
 Ruby Throated Hummingbirds have been observed as the prime pollinators of Canada Lily.